BarWanunu/ex2/README.md

-# Welcome, this is our facebook React project
+# Welcome to our facebook platform for web !

 ## How to compile and run our projectFfirst of all before we will explain about our project, you need to clone the repository and also install the dependencies